Apoorva231/Comp472_MiniChess/README.md

 5. Follow the on-screen prompts to play the game.

 ## Game Output
-The game generates an output file named `minichessoutput.txt` in the same directory.
+The game generates an output file named `minichessoutput1.txt` in the same directory.
 This file contains a log of all moves and board states throughout the game.

 ## New Classes/Functions
 - `MiniChess`: Main class containing all game logic